cysouw/graphicalgrammar/text/germany.md

 *Periodenbild* for the sentence in [@last] from Goethe's *Wilhelm Meisters Lehrjahre* as analysed by Lehmann [-@lehmann1852: 171-172].
 Lehmann is quite critical of the large size and the imbalance of the whole construction.
 :::

 Later Lehmann writes *Sprachliche Studien über das Nibelungenlied* [@lehmann1856; @lehmann1857] in which he again uses his system to analyse classical German literature.
-In the introduction he cites Nägelsbach [@lehmann1856: 4] and Götzinger [@lehmann1856: 7] and follows Nägelsbach simplification to use a comma instead of the horizontal brace [@lehmann1856: 8].
+In the introduction he cites Nägelsbach [@lehmann1856: 4] and Götzinger [@lehmann1856: 7] and follows Nägelsbach simplification to use a comma instead of the horizontal brace [@lehmann1857: 8].

-These two examples of the application of the scheme on actual literary texts inspired many philological analyses in the decades to come.
+Lehmann's examples of the application of the scheme on actual literary texts inspired many philological analyses in the decades to come.
 For example, via the *Repetitorium* of Menge (see [@sec:menge1873]) there is a direct line to the 1969 dissertation on the *Amadisroman* from Langholf (see [@sec:langholf1969]) using similar graphical analyses as Lehmann.

 ### Götzinger (1836) *Die deutsche Sprache* {#sec:götzinger1836}